abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       you make it happen.

-      As an independent consultancy we're on your side. , there's plenty to get on with and we want to "put ourselves out of a job" and never looking to "land and expand".
-We act impartially to best meet your needs.
+      As an independent consultancy we're on your side. ,  We act impartially to best meet your needs.
     actions:
       - label: Get in touch
         url: /contact